kk-sw/database-concepts/PITCHME.md

 - All data is stored in memory
 - It's a start

-✔ fast
+✔ Fast

-✔ store anything in any format
+✔ Store anything in any format

-✖ no persistent and durable storage
+✖ No persistent and durable storage

 ---